 Luckily, glaze is super forgiving so if you don’t get it the first time, flatten it all out with your paintbrush and try again!

 My wood graining tool kit came with a triangular-shaped piece with different zig-zag designs on each edge.
-I found that this worked great to run over the surface lightly at the very end to give it even more authenticity.
+I found that it worked great to run over the surface lightly at the very end to give it even more authenticity.

 Now remember, this is for a Faux RAW wood finish.
 If you’ve read my post The Ultimate Guide To Identifying Wood Types In Furniture you know that there are infinite wood types/colors possible if you’re going for just a faux wood grain finish.